 What your credit report reveals is the most important factor in whether or not you'll be approved for a credit card, Duguay says.
 Foreclosures, bankruptcies and tax liens all show up on it and are large red flags.
 They also radically lower your credit score, which is based on your credit report.
 A low credit score typically means no credit card offer or approval.
 Chapter 7, or liquidation, consumer bankruptcies remain on your credit report for 10 years.
 Foreclosures and Chapter 13, or reorganization, bankruptcies stay for seven.

 Recent celebrity bankruptcy filers are actress Kate Jackson of "Charlie's Angels" fame, actor Stephen Baldwin and Olympic gold medalist Marion Jones.

-Other celebrities, like Toni Braxton, probably won't see a new Visa, MasterCard or American Express offer in the mail anytime soon.
+Other celebrities, like Toni Braxton, probably won't see a new Visa, MasterCard or American Express (American Express is a CardRatings.com advertiser) offer in the mail anytime soon.
 Braxton filed bankruptcy in 2010 (first in 1998), indicating $50 million in debts compared with $1 million to $10 million in assets.
 Also last year, the IRS filed a $396,000 tax lien against her.

 Famous people who've committed financial crimes probably won't get credit cards, either.
 They include:

 - Wesley Snipes, actor who refused to file tax returns

 - Bernie Madoff, former stockbroker who defrauded investors out of billions